mwalker007/ucbml-module_11/README.md

 1. As expected more recent vehicles typically cost more but there are exceptions

 ##### Explore the realtionship between Odometer and Price
-1. There is an inverse relationship between Odometer and Price was some outliers
+1. There is an inverse relationship between Odometer and Price with some outliers

 ##### Explore the realtionship between State and Price
-1. There is not a clear relationship between state and price which is the reason to drop state for modeling consideration
+1. There is not a clear relationship between state and price

 ##### Data Selection
 1. Since fuel,title_status, transmission have all been limited to one value, they can be dropped for modeling purposes.
 State is also dropped since there isn't a strong correlation between state and price.